 They did not understand the corporate protocol that paying their own expenses to the meetings was "the way business is done."
 The corporation was not asking them to pay their own way in order to upset them or to squeeze more free services out of them.
 They were merely doing business as usual.
 A simple misunderstanding on the part of the two sculptors cost them each hundreds of thousands of dollars and significant opportunities for advancement in their careers.

 Had the artists hired an agent or consultant-- even for an hour-- they most certainly would have been advised to go along with the program.
 After all, an artist who is about to receive a commission worth hundreds of thousands of dollars should do everything possible to cooperate with and satisfy the requests of the people who are hiring him.
 Not only does that indicate that he's an easy person to work with and is prepared to do what's required, but it also shows that he's successful enough to afford incidental expenses (even if he can't).

-Unfortunately, many art schools spend too little time teaching basic art business skills.
-They graduate artists who may know plenty about how to create and produce art, but who have little or no idea how to market that art once it's finished and ready to leave their studios.
-The realm of the studio and the realm of the art business are two very different places.
-More art schools should teach more art business skills and more artists should at least get occasional consultations from art business professionals, especially when they have difficult or complex decisions to make about the futures of their art careers.
+Unfortunately, artists spend too little time learning basic art business skills and often end up making costly.
+Many art schools graduate artists who know plenty about how to create art, but who have little or no idea what to do with that art once it's finished and ready to leave their studios.
+The art studio and art world are two very different places.
+Hopefully more and more artists will have opportunities to learn business skills, whether at art school, by reading articles, or hiring art consults or professionals, especially when they have difficult or complex decisions to make about the futures of their art careers.

 - How to Buy Art on Instagram and Facebook